 Why is Your Beagle Obsessed With Eating Poop?

-If your Beagle seems to be obsessed with eating their own poop, it is likely that they are suffering from a nutritional deficiency or a condition known as Pica.
+If your Beagle seems to be obsessed with eating its own poop, it is likely that they are suffering from a nutritional deficiency or a condition known as Pica.
 For the other causes of poop eating, it doesn’t really seem to be an obsession.
-They won’t be eating it all that much e.g. in the case of anxiety or if the dog has started to act out for attention.
+They won’t be eating it all that much, e.g., in the case of anxiety or if the dog has started to act out for attention.

 Can Your Dog Get Sick From Eating Poop?

 If a Beagle is eating their own poop ‘right away,’ then probably not.
 If they are eating poop that has been lingering around for a few hours or the poop of other animals, then there is a small chance that they can get sick from the consumption.
 However, the dog’s immune system should do a decent job of fighting off the bulk of the bacteria.

 How Do You Clean a Beagle’s Mouth After They Eat Poop?

 In most cases, you won’t have to do much.
 Giving your dog a dental chew and wiping their teeth down with paper should be enough.
 Food and water will also help.
 A Beagle will have no issue eating food if you give it to them.
 In rare cases, i.e., if your dog seems to be constantly eating poop, then purchasing a doggy mouthwash could also be beneficial.